IanMalobaMwakha/Produce-Records/README.md

 # AGRI-DATA
 This is a basic CRUD web application with both Frontend and Backend, developed as a task for Hahn Softwareentwicklung.
-It allows Creating, Reading, Updating and Deleting  of Agricultural Produce add also computes Sum Value of Total Produce.
+It allows Creating, Reading, Updating and Deleting  of Agricultural Produce and also computes Sum Value of Total Produce.
 # Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.